Mozes Jacobs

 3. Jacobs M., Budzinski RC., Muller L., Ba D., Keller TA.
 (2025).

-Traveling Waves Integrate Spatial Information Intro Spectral Representations
+Traveling Waves Integrate Spatial Information Into Spectral Representations

 ICLR 2025 Re-Align Workshop.